 - Financial capacity of the applicant organisation to achieve the stated outcome of the project;

-- Feasibility of the project;
+- Feasibility of project; and

-- Application quality; and
+- Application quality and organisation history.

 Even though an application may meet the above criteria, approval will depend on the number of applications received, the relative merit of the application, government priorities and available funds.